IoTKETI/nCube-Thyme-Arduino/README.md

 # nCube:Thyme for Arduino
 ## Introduction
-nCube-Thyme-Arduino is a light version nCube for arduino devices.
-The project name: "nCube-Mint". nCube-Mint is a type of AE(oneM2M Resource Type) in software level.
+nCube:Thyme for Arduino is a light version nCube for arduino devices. </br>
+The project name: "nCube-Base". nCube-Base is a type of AE(oneM2M Resource Type) in software level.

 ## Hardware
 - Arduino Zero + WiFi Module or [Adafruit Feather M0 WiFi Board](https://www.adafruit.com/product/3061)